addict4speed/first_app/README.markdown

   end

 So the controller will accept the action, run the first line, then present you with a IRB prompt in the server window.
-Here you can do things like:
+Here you can ido things like:

   >> @posts.inspect
   => "[#<Post:0x14a6be8